+Medical Waste Regulations in Indiana.
 Medical waste is generated at facilities that involve exposure to body fluids or tissues that may contain contaminants that are potentially infectious to humans, the community, and the environment.
 Specific laws and guidelines have been established on local, state, and federal levels to identify, store, transport, and treat medical waste so that it is rendered harmless.
 The State of Indiana Laws- 410 IAC has adopted regulations that define medical waste that is hazardous and dictates the standards for handling PIMW (potentially infectious medical waste); complimenting existing federal laws and guidelines.
 The purpose of the regulations is for the reduction of environmental and occupational risks that happen during storage, transfer, transport, treatment, and disposal of PIMW.
 Dot regulation 49 CFR 173.22 indicates that all responsibilities involving safe conduct of all regulated waste is assigned to the shipper.
 This is called “cradle to grave,” which means that the organization generating and shipping the medical waste is accountable for insuring that it is stored, handled, documented, and disposed of according to all guidelines.

 Medical waste can be generated in any facility that has exposure to human or animal blood or tissues that could have infectious contaminants and pathogens.
 Facilities can be individual businesses such as: Physician’s offices, veterinary clinics, tattoo parlors, body piercing, dental offices, pharmacies, and mortuaries.
 Midsized organizations that generate medical waste can include but are not limited to blood banks, university and scientific research and laboratories, the coroner facilities, nursing homes, pharmaceutical laboratories, and multi-physician clinics.
 Hospitals and pharmaceutical research laboratories are some the largest institution type that generates medical waste.